Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-3.md

       Correct answer: A
     </details>

 31. Which of the following will impact the price paid for an EC2 instance?
-(Choose TWO)
+(Choose TWO) [Check]
     - A. Instance type.
     - B. The Availability Zone where the instance is provisioned.
     - C. Load balancing.